 If you have followed this blog, you know that we have on occasion shared devotions from the Jesus Calling app that have spoken to us.
 A recent devotion was quite pertinent and read, “Be willing to follow wherever I lead.
 Follow Me wholeheartedly, with glad anticipation quickening your pace.
 Though you don’t know what lies ahead, I know; and that is enough…Sometimes I lead you up a high mountain with only My hand to support you.
 The higher you climb, the more spectacular the view becomes; also, the more keenly you sense your separation from the world with all its problems.
 This frees you to experience exuberantly the joyous reality of My Presence… I will eventually lead you down the mountain, back into community with others.
 Let My Light continue to shine within you as you walk among people again.”

 We believe that God has given to us this wonderful hiking adventure for personal growth and to share His glory, but also to raise funds for our dear friend, John Gurney, who is battling cancer.
 Many of you have already fulfilled a “pennies per mile” pledge and sent a donation to the Gurney family for John’s out-of-pocket medical expenses.
 Your gift is greatly appreciated!
-John is currently under the care of Hospice and most of those expenses are now covered by insurance.
-There are still some other expenses if you feel led to send a gift now that our “Hike For John” is complete.

 We are currently preparing to head home for some rest and recuperation.
 Whatever is in store for us next, we hope to always be…